atom/notebook/README.md

 ctrl-cmd-x
 ```

-> Close all open notepads in the workspace
+> Close all open notepads in the workspace, and deletes empty notepads (if automatic removal is enabled)

 **_Delete Notepad_**